All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Photography has always been more than just capturing moments – is an experiment, a creative search and the magic of light.
-In the world of digital images, vintage printing methods look like something mystical, mysterious and at the same time incredibly beautiful.
-One such method is – cyanotype, which creates deep blue prints, resembling dreams or watercolor paintings.
-But this is just one of many historical ways to get images through chemical reactions.
+Photography has always been more than just capturing moments – it is an experiment, a creative search, and the magic of light.
+In the world of digital images, ancient printing methods appear as something mystical, mysterious, and at the same time incredibly beautiful.
+One of these methods is cyanotype, which creates deep blue prints reminiscent of dreams or watercolor paintings.
+But this is just one of many historical ways to obtain images through chemical reactions.

 How does cyanotype work?

-This process is based on the sensitivity of iron-containing salts to light.
-Main ingredients:
+This process is based on the sensitivity of iron salts to light.
+The main ingredients are:

 • Ammonium iron citrate

 When these two substances are mixed and applied to paper or fabric, the material becomes light-sensitive.
-After exposure in the sun or under a UV lamp, the image is manifested in deep blue color (Prussian blue).
+After exposure to sunlight or under a UV lamp, the image develops in deep blue color (Prussian blue).

-1. Dilute the chemical solutions and mix them.
+1. Prepare the chemical solutions and mix them.

 2. Apply the mixture to watercolor paper or fabric.